Hoyasumii/bee-movie/README.md

 Water bug!
 Not taking sides!

-Ken, I'm wearing a Ch
+Ken, I'm wearing a Cha